eogbadu/AI_Wordle_Bot/wordle pixiegami/python-wordle-main/README.md

 #Wordle Wiz
 ---
 This project is for the CMSC671 fall class at UMBC.
-This is comprised of code from the pixegami author found on YouTube and GitHub (citations below).
+This is comprised of code from the pixegami author found on YouTube and GitHub (see citations below).

-# to play the game load download the wordle pixiegami directory into a file system.
+### Tools Needed
+1. The submitted zipped folder
+2. Tool to run Jupyter notebook file.
+Google Colab can be used but Jupyter Notebook is highly recommended.
+[Download Jupyter here.](https://jupyter.org/)
+3. The love of wordle and ability to enjoy impressive coding skills

+### To play the game;
+...1.
+Download the zipped wordle pixiegami folder.
+...2.
+Unzip the downloaded folder.
+...3.
+Step into the "wordle pixiegami/python-wordle-main" folder.
-launch the pixigame_modified_play_wordle_with_agent_loop.ipynb jupyter notebook file and run the lines of code down to the main loop. there is a markdown line that says: The next line runs the game.
+...4.
+Launch the pixigame_modified_play_wordle_with_agent_loop.ipynb jupyter notebook file.
+..* Ensure that the "Rich" python module is installed.
+Use pip to install.
+Use `pip install rich` ...5. there is a markdown line that says: The next line runs the game.
 The game is interactive currently for a human player using the python input feature in the notebook.
 The game is also interactive by an agent through a file implementation where the agent can write guesses to a file.